Special Air Warfare Symposium – Day Two

 The lead off presentation was by the Air Commando Heritage Foundation.
 The intent of this organization is to capture the history of 85 years of U.S. special operations aviation in a museum to be located in the Fort Walton Beach, Florida area.
 The new Air Commando Museum will be strategically located within the existing Hurlburt Field Airpark, which is already open to the public as of 2024.

-Brigadier General Craig Prather of U.S. Special Operations Command (USSOCOM) provided some comments on the value of SOF aviation and SOF’s role in the ‘big fight’ or now known as large scale combat operations (LSCO).
-He went on to cover topics such as ‘SOF maneuver’, ‘SOF ISR’, ‘SOF strike’, and SOF air-ground integration.
+Brigadier General Craig Prather of AFSOC provided some comments on the value of SOF aviation and SOF’s role in the ‘big fight’ or now known as large scale combat operations (LSCO).
+He went on to cover topics such as ‘SOF maneuver’, ‘SOF ISR’, ‘SOF strike’, and SOF air-ground integration; highlighting how these missions will evolve to meet emerging threats.

 Dr. Kerry Chavez of the U.S. Air Force Academy and Irregular Warfare Initiative spoke on what the future fight looks like and how SOF will take part in it.
 She discussed several topics to include technological advances that have an influence on SOF as well as the state of competition in the areas of IW, political warfare, and influence operations.